stq/es-template-preloader/README.md

-# estemplate-loader
+# es-template-loader

-A webpack loader which can transform estemplate-based templates into javascript source code during compilation.
+A webpack loader which can replace templates in es code with actual code.